-Each family must identify the individuals to be included in the family at the time of application, and must notify the PHA if the family's composition changes.
+Each family must identify the individuals to be included in the family at the time of application and must notify the PHA if the family's composition changes.

-Individuals related by blood are limited to mother, father, grandparent, grandchild, sister or brother of the head of household or any other family member.
+Individuals related by blood are limited to parent, grandparent, grandchild, or sibling of the head of household or any other family member.